sanskrit/raw_etexts_english/blogs/manasataramgini/2006/12/2006-12-17_astras-of-vishnu.md

 deadly 105 astras.

 The head of them is the chakra known as sudarshana:
-dhyAtaM sakR^id bhagavAneka koTyaghaugham haratyaraM |
+dhyAtaM sakR^id bhagavAneka koTyaghaugham haratyaram |
 sudarshanasya taddivyaM bhargo devasya dhImahi ||

 The pravartaka astras of viShNu: